Jump to:

 The GH joint has little inherent bony stability.
 During shoulder abduction, the humeral head rolls superiorly, simultaneously sliding inferiorly to prevent impingement.14 GH joint stability depends on both static and dynamic restraints.
 Static restraints include the interface of the humeral head, glenoid fossa, GH ligaments, and glenoid labrum.14,15 Dynamic stability is achieved primarily through the eccentric action of the rotator cuff, keeping the humeral head “seated” within the glenoid fossa during motion.14,15

 Scapulohumeral rhythm is the coordinated movement of the scapulothoracic and GH joints.
-Below 30 degrees of abduction, the majority of motion occurs at the GH joint.
-Beyond 30 degrees of abduction, the ratio of glenohumeral to scapulothoracic movement generally occurs at a ratio of 5:4.16 Scapular movement includes upward/downward rotation, anterior/posterior tilt, and internal/external rotation.
+Below 30 degrees of abduction, most of the motion occurs at the GH joint.
+Beyond 30 degrees of abduction, the ratio of glenohumeral to scapulothoracic movement generally occurs at a ratio of 5:4.19 Scapular movement includes upward/downward rotation, anterior/posterior tilt, and internal/external rotation.
 Scapular retraction is the coupling of external rotation, posterior tilt, upward rotation, and medial translation.

 The normal kinematic pattern of the scapula during arm elevation is upward rotation, posterior tilt, and external rotation.
 This allows the humeral head to clear the acromion during upward rotation.
 The scapula has an important function in the proximal-to-distal sequencing of shoulder movements.
 The body segments and muscles are coordinated to transfer forces to the terminal link (i.e., hand) through the shoulder, which is known as kinetic chain.17